A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Introduction

-The use of neural networks among other machine learning tools to model arrival processes is receiving rising interests. \cite{du2016recurrent} and \cite{mei2017neural} are two of the pioneering works in connecting Hawkes processes with recurrent neural networks (RNN).
-They model and learn the conditional intensity function and use that to generate the next inter-arrival time. \cite{wang2020estimating} consider a DSPP model in which the intensity process is driven by a general stochastic different equation (SDE).
-They discuss the use of neural networks to model the unknown drift and diffusion functions of SDE, as well as the associated model training. \cite{herbert2020nim} use neural networks to model and predict the next inter-arrival time of a non-homogeneous Poisson process.
-Our work focuses on the doubly stochastic Poisson processes with general arbitrary random intensity processes and exploits the doubly stochastic structure to propose a new framework for modeling and simulation.
-Theory-wise, to the best of our knowledge, we are the first to provide statistical guarantees for neural-network based general doubly stochastic Poisson process models.
-From an operational point of view, Unlike the modeling and prediction of the next inter-arrival time (microscopic structure) in the aforementioned literature, our work focus on learning the dependence structures at a longer time scale that is relevant to service operations (mesoscopic structure).
-Our numerical experiments in Section \ref{sec:exper_dspp_cir} suggest that learning this mesoscopic structure is critical and sufficient to support service operations performance evaluation.
-However, only focusing on modeling the inter-arrival times may lose the dependence structure on longer time scales.
+The use of neural networks among other machine learning tools to model arrival processes is receiving rising interests. \cite{du2016recurrent} and \cite{mei2017neural} are two of the pioneering works in connecting Hawkes processes with Recurrent Neural Networks (RNN).
+They model and learn the conditional intensity function and use it to generate the next inter-arrival time. \cite{wang2020estimating} consider a DSPP model in which the intensity process is driven by a general Stochastic Differential Equation (SDE).
+They discuss the use of neural networks in modeling the unknown drift and diffusion functions of SDE, as well as the associated model training using variational inference. \cite{thiongane2022learning} use neural networks to estimate conditional waiting time distributions that aims to provide distributional wait forecasts to customers. \cite{herbert2020nim} use neural networks to model and simulate general probability distributions, including that of inter-arrival times for a non-homogeneous Poisson process.
+Our work differentiates from theirs by focusing on the doubly stochastic Poisson processes with general arbitrary random intensity processes.
+Theory-wise, to the best of our knowledge, we are the first to provide statistical guarantees for the estimation procedure of neural-network assisted doubly stochastic simulators.
+From an operational point of view, instead of modeling and simulation of the next inter-arrival time (microscopic structure), our work focuses on learning the dependence structures at a longer time scale (e.g., half-hour counts) that is relevant to service operations (mesoscopic structure).
+Our numerical experiments in Section \ref{sec:exper_dspp_cir} suggest that learning this mesoscopic structure can be critical and sufficient to support service operations performance evaluation.
+The idea of studying mesoscopic structure and running relevant run-through-queue experiments was first introduced by \cite{glynn2014}.

-The rest of paper is organized as follows.
-Section \ref{sec:model_setup} discusses the model setup.
-Section \ref{sec:ds_neural_network} discusses the DS-WGAN framework.
-Section \ref{sec:ds_wgan_statistical} discusses the statistical theory for DS-WGAN.
-Section \ref{sec:model_estimation_ds_wgan} discusses the computational aspect for the optimization problem associated with DS-WGAN.
-Section \ref{sec:arrival_epochs_simulator} introduces the arrival epochs simulator.
-Section \ref{sec:what_if} discusses the use of DS-WGAN to facilitate what-if simulation and predictive simulation.
-Section \ref{sec:experiments} provides numerical experiments.